diafygi/keyserver-elasticsearch/README.md

 `gpg --recv-key`.
 The purpose of this elasticsearch project is to let people do data analysis on the keys in the pool.

+NOTE: Do not rely on elasticsearch's `_id` for looking up keys!
+I will be refreshing the database with a new dump regularly, which will create completely new elasticsearch ids for the keys (it's easier to blow away and recreate than try and find/update based on fingerprint).

 ### Document format

 The keys loaded into the index are based on the output from my [openpgp.py](https://github.com/diafygi/openpgp-python)